 Your target pages will "inherit" syndicated content from your source page, so it's beneficial to spend a few minutes reviewing that content and tidying it as necessary before sharing it.

-NOTE: This process assumes familiarity with the Community CSM and Page Designer pages and Super Admin permissions.
+NOTE: This process assumes familiarity with the CMS and Page Designer pages and Super Admin permissions.

 Step 1 - Prep the source page content

 To prepare content for syndication:

 - Open your site and navigate to the page that has content that you want to syndicate.

 - Review the content and note any changes you want to make.